CharlesSieg/website-charlessieg-source/content/_index.md

 I am the founder and president of [Renkara Media Group](https://www.renkara.com).
 We build [AccelaStudy](https://www.accelastudy.com), an accelerated learning platform with millions of users.

-I provide consulting services to a wide variety of Fortune 1000 clients.
+Through my company [Vantalect LLC](https://www.vantalect.com), I provide consulting services to a wide variety of [Fortune 1000 clients](/clients).
 I am an expert in iOS development, [Node.js](https://nodejs.org/en/) development, and automating the deployment of scalable and highly-available infrastructure, primarily in the AWS cloud.
 I am an [AWS Certified Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/).

 My résumé can be found [here](/resume).
 Copies are available in PDF and Microsoft Word format.

 I am a strong proponent of remote work, especially in the Information Technology field and am the editor of the [Remote Technologist publication on Medium](https://medium.com/remote-technologist).
 I've worked remotely exclusively since 2010.
+When the [COVID pandemic]() happened, it had zero effect on my work.

 I maintain GitHub repos for the [articles](https://github.com/CharlesSieg/articles) I write and a [collection of CloudFormation and Terraform scripts](https://github.com/CharlesSieg/aws-scripts) for automated provisioning of AWS infrastructure.

+---

+I have

 ---